linux-application-whitelisting/fapolicyd/README.md

 MEMORY USAGE
 ------------
-Fapolicyd uses lmdb as its trust database.
+fapolicyd uses lmdb as its trust database.
 The database has very fast performance because it uses the kernel virtual memory system to put the whole database in memory.
 If the database is sized wrongly, then fapolicyd will reserve too much memory.
 Don't worry too much about this.
 The kernel is